 The 1DX Mark III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 The Canon EOS-1D X Mark III has a native sensitivity range from ISO 100 to ISO 102400, which can be extended to ISO 50-819200.
 The corresponding ISO settings for the Canon EOS-1Ds Mark III are ISO 100 to ISO 1600, with the possibility to increase the ISO range to 50-3200.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+Of the two cameras under review, the 1DX Mark III provides substantially higher image quality than the 1Ds Mark III, with an overall score that is 11 points higher.
+This advantage is based on 0.2 bits higher color depth, 2.5 EV in additional dynamic range, and 1 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1DX Mark III indeed provides movie recording capabilities, while the 1Ds Mark III does not.
 The highest resolution format that the 1DX Mark III can use is 4K/60p.